k13labs/korma.hikari-cp/README.md

 ## Usage

-FIXME
+Coming soon...

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 Jose Gomez

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.